Mutestock/Delfin_SP/README.md

 Register of the new members.
 Removal of exsisting members.
 Updating current members.
-Adding personal records of the competitive swimmers based on the following categories  butterfly, backstroke, cheststroke and free.
+Adding personal records of the competitive swimmers based on the following categories: butterfly, backstroke, cheststroke and free.
 Keeping track of who has the top 5 results in the club.
 adding subscription to memebers.
 And other various specific methods of handling the members.